esemve/Hook/README.md

  });
 ```
 In the $variables variable it receives all of the variables that are available for the blade template.

+**To listen blade templates you need to listen template.hookName instead of just hookName!**

 # Stop